alexs2112/University-Notes/GRST347/03 - Third Century Crisis.md

 	 - Also reduced their forces for political infighting and civil war

 **The Eastern Border**:
- - In Persia, the Sasanian dynasty took over the Parthians in the 220s
+ - In Persia, the Sassanian dynasty took over the Parthians in the 220s
  - King Shapur 1 (242-272) reached Antioch in Syria
 	 - 261, captured Valerian